Lauren-Wilson/Resume/README.md

 ## Summary

-Driven and detail-oriented Associate Data Scientist with over 4 years of experience in business analytics and process automation.
+Driven and detail-oriented data professional with over 4 years of experience in business analytics and process automation.
 Skilled in machine learning, A/B testing, and productionalized pipelines, with a proven ability to quantify campaign results and drive business improvements.
 Passionate about upskilling small businesses and advancing cloud-based solutions to enhance operational efficiency.

 ---